 In some personal injury cases, a family member or spouse can file a claim for damages based on their own suffering and loss.
 This is known as a loss of consortium.
 If your loved one was wrongfully injured or killed, read this article to learn what constitutes a loss of consortium and how to go about filing a claim.

 What are the damages in a loss of consortium?
-After a person’s injury or death, their spouse or family member needs to show a connection between the damages and the defendant’s negligence or wrongful behavior.
+After a person’s injury or death, their spouse or a family member needs to show a connection between the damages and the defendant’s negligence or wrongful behavior.
 It is essential to show that the victim can no longer offer the same positive aspects of their relationship directly as a result of the accident.
 This includes love, comfort, sex, affection, etc. The spouse or family member counts this as his or her loss, and filing a claim will allow him or her to collect damages from the defendant.

 These damages are often difficult to associate with monetary value, as they deal with the emotional aspects rather than financial loss.
 The more general and emotional damages include: